QuickBlox/q-consultation/documentation/START.md

 Builds the app for production.
 Artifacts will appear in `build` folder.

-See the section about [deployment] (https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+> NOTE: Be sure to use HTTPS on the server, otherwise video calls will not work for you.

 ### Check code `npm run lint`